foundry-rs/book/src/forge/dependencies.md

 Forge also supports Hardhat-style projects where dependencies are npm packages (stored in `node_modules`) and contracts are stored in `contracts` as opposed to source.

-To enable Hardhat compatability mode pass the `--hh` flag.
+To enable Hardhat compatibility mode pass the `--hh` flag.